NZX plans $44m rights issue, buys dairy auction stake

 Exchange operator NZX said its operating earnings - excluding acquisition costs - increased by 4 per cent in 2021 to $35.8 million in 2021.

-In conjunction with the release of its results, NZX said it would take a one-third stake in Fonterra's Global Dairy Trade platform, and that it planned to raise $44 million through a rights issue to maintain strength in its balance sheet.
+In conjunction with the release of its results, NZX said it would take a one-third stake in Fonterra's Global Dairy Trade platform, and that it planned to raise $44m through a rights issue to maintain strength in its balance sheet.

 NZX said it would pay $12.5m for the stake - plus $3.2m as NZX's proportion of planned additional investment in the platform.